 The Academy Trust is concentrating its efforts on delivering the best possible educational experience to all students.
-The planned strategy review led by the the CEO was deferred due to the COVID lockdown from March 2020.
-That review will now take place in the 2020/21 academic year and will review the Trust strategy and propose revised development plans to the Trust Board.
+The planned strategy review led by the CEO was held in Spring 2021 and the agreed strategic objectives are set out in this report.